 "You probably had to wander a bit to find someone to take him.
 And probably heard a few unkind words as well."

 The midwife looked up, surprised.
 Irma had never shown her any kind of acknowledgement, let alone any kindness after the birthing of her other two children.
 Knowing this, the midwife stammered as she answered, "W-well, I... not really...
 I mean, I suppose your husband was busy..."

 Irma gave a dry chuckle and said, "My husband?
 Oh dear, you must have had quite a hard time then.
-Don't worry yourself though...
+Don't worry yourself, though...
 Behind the doors to this expensive manor lies a completely different world.
-No outsider can ever understand it..." she spoke with a far-off look in her eyes and then added softly, "Even I haven't been able to, after so many years..."
+No outsider can ever understand it," she declared with a far-off look in her eyes and then added softly, "Even I haven't been able to, after so many years..."

 The midwife looked at the lady of the manor with an apprehensive look.
 She was no great looker—her strong jaw and plaintive hair, especially when compared to her daughter's, made her so.
-The eyes were beautiful enough though, a soft blue, marred only by the pain the midwife and her girls had just been given a glimpse into.
+Her eyes were beautiful enough, though, a soft blue, marred only by the pain the midwife and her girls had just been given a glimpse into.

-She cleared her throat slightly and Irma looked up, mask and cold façade back in place.
+She cleared her throat slightly and Irma looked up, her mask and cold façade back in place.